Democratic Republic of Congo - European Commission Skip to main content

 Human development

-To improve access to health, foster gender equality and to train young people, the EU’s goals in DRC are:
+To improve access to health, foster gender equality and to train young people, our actions focus on:

 • Providing more than 11 million Congolese with access to better essential health services, including for mothers and children.